Prospective Seattle owners make expansion pitch to NHL

 That process began with a season-ticket drive the league approved in the winter of 2014 to see if Las Vegas would be a viable hockey market.
 Seattle sold 10,000 season-ticket deposits in 12 minutes, and team officials say they now have 32,000 as excitement builds for the return of a major professional winter sports team in the biggest U.S. market without one.

-The ticket numbers, a plan to begin renovating downtown Seattle’s KeyArena and a video showcasing the benefits of Seattle expansion were all part of the presentation at the league office.
+The ticket numbers, a plan to renovate KeyArena and a video showcasing the benefits of Seattle expansion were all part of the presentation at the league office.
+What did not come up in that meeting was the status of the collective bargaining agreement, which the owners or players could choose in September 2019 to terminate effective Sept.
+15, 2020.

-All signs point to Seattle getting a team.
-Beyond the $650 million expansion fee, a team would give the NHL a presence in the U.S. Pacific Northwest with a natural geographic rival for the Vancouver Canucks and balance the Eastern and Western conferences at 16 teams each.
+Bettman downplayed the buzz about a potential 2020 work stoppage and said arena construction was a bigger hindrance to a 2020 start for Seattle.

-Deputy NHL Commissioner Bill Daly last month mentioned 2021 as a potential start date if the board approves a Seattle franchise.
-A 2020 start could be snarled if the owners or players vote in September 2019 to terminate the current collective bargaining agreement; if a new labor deal isn’t reached, it would expire Sept.
-15, 2020, just a few weeks before the season.
+“They have a lot of work to do initially,” Bettman said.
+“They’ve got to stop using KeyArena, there’s some demolition, they’ve got to dig a bigger hole, they’ve got to put the steel in.
+Once that’s all accomplished . we’ll have a better sense.
+But everybody’s goal is 2020 if it can be accomplished.
+If it’s not, then we’ll do it in ’21.”